yxdyc/yxdyc.github.io/index.md

 ## Misc.
 > Creativity is intelligence having fun.

-When it comes to leisure, I enjoy basketball, photography, playing the guitar, and listening to music - hip-hop being my genre of choice.
+When it comes to leisure, I enjoy basketball, photography, playing the guitar, and listening to music - R&B and hip-hop being my genre of choice.